-Because what I really desired was a craft table I could move around the room.
+Because what I desired was a craft table I could move around the room.
 Sometimes it is convenient to be able to work on all sides of a table and other times, having a craft table in the middle of the room is just awkward and makes a space feel cramped.

 This craft table cart project is just step one in a complete makeover of my studio space.
 I truly couldn’t be more excited to finally begin to see the room moving in the direction I have long envisioned.